 Bite sized Pumpkin Donut Muffins!
-Roll your baked donuts in butter and cinnamon sugar for a bite sized breakfast treat no one can resist.
+Roll your baked pumpkin mini donuts in butter and cinnamon sugar for a bite sized breakfast treat no one can resist.

 Why this recipe works

 When you can’t decide between donuts and muffins, this recipe gets you both!

 These are baked like pumpkin muffins, conveniently bite sized like a donut hole and with a taste that stradles the line between fry cake and fluffy muffin.

 They remind me of my favorite cinnamon sugar muffins only, with a pumpkin twist!

 Since I’m into all things pumpkin in the fall, it was only a matter of time before I needed to make pumpkin donuts.

 This recipe combines pumpkin and cinnamon sugar–my two favorite flavors to accompany my morning coffee.
 Pumpkin Donut Muffins freeze well too, so bake a big batch now and save some for later!